Beneficiary of charity police-fire football game sought

 The annual charity flag football game between police officers and firefighters is set for April, and applications for the beneficiary are being sought.

 The Guns & Hoses Flag Football Game Committee will accept applications until Jan.
-10. Proceeds from the 2020 game went to Families & Literacy.
-The committee is seeking applications from nonprofit organizations active in Kerr County or the surrounding area, according to a Kerrville Police Department press release.
-The beneficiary will be selected by a committee composed of county residents and KPD and Kerrville Fire Department personnel involved in nonprofit endeavors.
-All funds raised from the game will be donated to the organization that’s chosen, according to the release.
+10. The committee is seeking applications from nonprofit organizations active in Kerr County or the surrounding area, according to a Kerrville Police Department press release.
+Proceeds from the 2020 game went to Families & Literacy Inc.

 (0) comments